-You can find a wealth of information about retirement planning on the “Retirement Planner” page of the Social Security Administration website.
+You can find a wealth of information about retirement planning on the “Retirement Benefits” page of the Social Security Administration website.

 Myth No. 3: You Automatically Get Full Benefits Upon Reaching Age 65

-Don’t automatically assume you will receive benefits as soon as you reach 65.
+Don’t assume you will automatically receive benefits as soon as you reach 66.
 Social Security rules have changed over the years.
 “The reality is that full retirement age was age 65, but is now based on your year of birth and may currently be up to age 67,” Donohoe said.

-You still have the option of taking your benefits as early as age 62, but you will receive a reduced benefit — about a 30 percent reduction — if you do.
-If you receive a spouse’s benefit beginning at age 62, your benefit is reduced to about 32.5 percent of the amount your spouse would receive if he or she started getting benefits at full retirement age.
+You still have the option of taking your benefits as early as age 62, but you will receive a reduced benefit — about a 30% reduction — if you do.
+If you receive a spouse’s benefit beginning at age 62, your benefit will be reduced by as much as 35%, depending on your birth year, compared to if you start getting the spouse benefits at full retirement age.

 Get the Details: How Your Retirement Age Impacts Your Social Security Benefits

 Myth No. 4: You Can Keep Working While Claiming Full Social Security Benefits

 A big percentage of Americans misunderstand the rules for working when collecting Social Security benefits.

 While you are free to work and receive Social Security retirement benefits, the government will reduce your benefit if you are younger than your full retirement age and end up making more than the yearly earnings limit.
 In 2021, that earning limit is $18,960.
 The Social Security Administration deducts $1 in benefits for every $2 you earn above that limit until you reach retirement age.